Which steps are necessary on the path towards settling down in Hamburg successfully? Here you will find some useful tips.

 The permanent EC resident is an unlimited residence permit and grants you greater mobility options inside and outside the EU.

-If you have a recognised university degree, you can apply for a residence permit for job search.
+If you have a recognised university degree or have completed a vocational training in Germany, you can apply for a residence permit for job search.

-When you want to live and work in Germany, you need a residence permit for employment.
+If you want to live and work in Germany, you need a residence title with a work permit.

 If you want to start a research activity in Germany, you must apply for a residence permit for the purpose of research.